Cadillac Eldorado: 1957

 1957 saw the Eldorado (in both Biarritz convertible and Seville hardtop body styles) receive new styling with an exclusive rear-end design featuring a low, downswept fenderline capped by pointed in-board fins.
-Just behind the open rear wheel housings the lower rear quarters were trimmed with broad, sculptured stainless steel beauty panels that visually blended into the split rear wraparound bumper assemblies.
+Just behind the open rear wheel housings, the lower rear quarters were trimmed with broad, sculptured stainless steel beauty panels that visually blended into the split rear wraparound bumper assemblies.
 A form of this unique rear-end treatment first appeared (sans fins) on the Cadillac "Interceptor" prototype from the immediate post-war era.
 Series 62 Eldorados (as distinct from the Series 70 Eldorado Brougham) were further distinguished by the model name above a V-shaped rear deck ornament and on the front fenders.
-The three section front bumper was shared with the rest of the redesigned Cadillac model line, as in previous years the Eldorados came with a long list of standard features.
+The three section front bumper was shared with the rest of the redesigned Cadillac model line, as the Eldorados previously came with a long list of standard features.
 Four specially built 4-door hardtop Eldorado Sevilles were also built in 1957.

 1958

 For 1958, the car received quad headlights as the front clip was again shared with this year's updated standard Cadillacs.
-GM was promoting their fiftieth year of production, and introduced Anniversary models for each brand; Cadillac, Buick, Oldsmobile, Pontiac, and Chevrolet.
-The 1958 models shared a common appearance on the top models for each brand; Cadillac Eldorado Seville, Buick Limited Riviera, Oldsmobile Starfire 98, Pontiac Bonneville Catalina, and the all-new Chevrolet Bel-Air Impala.
+GM was promoting their 50th year of production, and introduced Anniversary models for Cadillac, Buick, Oldsmobile, Pontiac and Chevrolet.
+The 1958 models shared a common appearance on the top models for each brand; Cadillac Eldorado Seville, Buick Limited Riviera, Oldsmobile Starfire 98, Pontiac Bonneville Catalina, and the new Chevrolet Bel-Air Impala.

 This year's revised front clip incorporated a new hood, a new front bumper with "dagmars" mounted lower and further apart combined with a full-width jeweled grille.
 On the Biarritz and Seville, a V-shaped ornament and model identification script was asymmetrically mounted to the deck lid.
 Other styling updates included the addition of ten vertical chrome slashes ahead of the open rear wheel housings and crest medallions on the flank of the tailfins.
 The split rear bumper assemblies were each updated with a low-profile combined reverse light/grille unit that replaced the previous year's separate, round exhaust exits and reverse lights; the round brake/tail light units at the base of the fins remained unchanged.
 The rear license plate housing was now flanked on each side by five vertical hash marks.